olincollege/SoftSysHydro/reports/report.md

 ## Project Goal

-The goal of this project is to autonomously monitor and control a hydroponics garden with an arduino.
+The goal of this project is to autonomously monitor and control a hydroponics garden with an Arduino.
 A hydroponics garden is a way of growing plants without soil using water that contains the nutrients that the plants need.
 This project aims to automate the task of checking and adjusting the pH and nutrient levels as well as turning the water pump on and off.

 The lower bound is to make a program in c++ that integrates with a ph sensor, ec sensor, temperature sensor, and peristaltic pumps to control the system.
 The MVP will be done in an object oriented way and will include unit testing.
 A stretch goal will be to include relay outlet controls, a water level sensor, and a seperate standalone testing program.
 This is a project that was started in PINT's hydroponics subteam.
 There is currently code that has the ph sensor and ec sensor integrated that needs to be refactored.
 The starting version of this code can be found [here.](https://github.com/Olin-Hydro/circadia/commit/e49ae3136cc66cc65726b6823d3c179ce57df0de)